St Peter's Church, Bournemouth: History

 St Peter's has always maintained a choral tradition as a key part of its ministry.
-In 1865, on completion of the chancel and east transepts, a Choir Home was started, where eight of the eighteen choristers (known as 'Home Boys') lived in the care of a matron, while the other ten (known as 'Town Boys') lived in the town.
+In 1865, on completion of the chancel and east transepts, a Choir Home was started, where eight of the eighteen choristers (known as 'Home Boys') boarded under the care of a matron, while the other ten (known as 'Town Boys') lived in the town.
 All of the choristers were educated at St Peter's School, which had opened in 1850 on land next to the church.
 The choir sang evensong every day, the Litany on Wednesday and Friday, and a total of four services each Sunday.
-As Bournemouth grew larger, there was less need to recruit choristers from far away, and the Choir Home was closed in 1924.